Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing

-We have evaluated the performance of three characterization methods (optical micrography, PL mapping, and Raman microspectroscopy) for phase transformation from insulating sp3-bonded lattice to conductive sp2-bonded carbon, an ultrafast phase change that has been extensively studied in both surface and bulk geometries~\cite{Kononenko2008,Sun2014,Ali2022}.
-Among these characterization methods, only Raman provides a direct, quantitative, phase-specific measurement of the bonding state.

-As shown in Figure~\ref{fig:2}, the sp3 and sp2 Raman features evolve with fabrication conditions and degree of graphitization.
-Reducing the scan speed, and thus increasing the energy deposited per unit length, leads to a steady decrease in sp3 intensity and a general increase in sp2 intensity, consistent with progressive phase conversion from diamond to graphitic carbon.
-At the slowest speeds, however, the sp2 intensity reaches a maximum and then declines despite continued sp3 depletion, a behavior also reported in other ultrafast graphitization studies\cite{Ali2022,Khomich2023}.
+Figure~\ref{fig:2} summarizes how the Raman features evolve with writing dose, controlled by scan speed.
+Reducing the speed, which increases the energy deposited per unit length, produces a monotonic depletion of the 1332~cm$^{-1}$ sp3 line and a general rise of the $\sim$1580~cm$^{-1}$ sp2 band, consistent with progressive diamond-to-graphite conversion.
+At the slowest speeds, however, the sp2 intensity reaches a maximum and then declines despite continued sp3 depletion, a behavior also reported in other studies on diamond graphitization~\cite{Ali2022,Khomich2023}.

-This counter-intuitive reduction in sp2 intensity can be interpreted within the ‘amorphization trajectory’ framework of Ferrari et al.~\cite{Ferrari2000,Ferrari2004}, wherein progressive disorder drives a transition from nanocrystalline graphite to amorphous sp2-rich carbon and, ultimately, to highly disordered or tetrahedral amorphous forms.
+This counter-intuitive reduction in sp2 intensity can be interpreted within the ‘amorphization trajectory’ framework of \textit{Ferrari et al.}~\cite{Ferrari2000,Ferrari2004}, wherein progressive disorder drives a transition from nanocrystalline graphite to amorphous sp2-rich carbon and, ultimately, to highly disordered or tetrahedral amorphous forms.
 In this regime, shrinking and fragmenting sp2 clusters suppress well-defined Raman modes, so the apparent sp2 signal diminishes even as the actual sp2 bonding fraction remains high.
 At intermediate doses, ordered sp2 clusters grow, strengthening the D and G bands.
 At extreme doses, however, high defect densities and reduced cluster sizes suppress well-defined vibrational modes, broadening and merging the D and G peaks into a low-contrast background.
 The resulting spectral degradation reduces the apparent sp2 Raman intensity, even when the actual sp2 bonding fraction remains high.
-Under such high-dose conditions, sp3 depletion provides a more reliable metric for tracking graphitization progression, as it decreases monotonically with increasing laser dose and is insensitive to spectral contrast loss\cite{Ali2022,Wang2000}.
+Therefore, under such high-dose conditions, sp3 depletion provides a more reliable metric for tracking graphitization progression, as it decreases monotonically with increasing laser dose, is insensitive to spectral contrast loss, and, thanks to its higher SNR, is less sensitive to non-specific broadband background \cite{Ali2022,Wang2000}.